myllynen/rhel-performance-guide/README.md

 ### Hardware and System-wide Memory Configuration

 There are usually not many memory related hardware configurations but it is a good idea to check Memory Protection which should be Enabled and also make sure Node Interleaving is Disabled.

 The suitable amount of swap depends on the use case but a good starting point could be 4 GB.
 Having no swap at all rarely provides for the best performance and using huge amounts of swap is usually not helpful.

 The Linux kernel uses memory not in use by applications for buffering and caching.
 While buffering and caching is a good thing constant paging and swapping is not and extreme swapping can render the system almost completely unresponsive.
 The most important swapping metric is swapping activity, that is, how much pages are being swapped in and out, not the plain amount of swap currently in use.
-There might be a portion of swap in use at any given time but in case there is no constant swapping activity then this swap usage is a merely a sign that there has been a memory pressure situation in the past and the kernel has paged out some idle pages or processes to make room for actively running applications, or perhaps for buffering and caching.
-Since all modern operating systems use demand paging the swapped out pages are not proactively swapped back into the main memory until there is a real need for them so swap may remain long used after a memory pressure situation.
+There might be a portion of swap in use at any given time but in case there is no constant swapping activity then this swap usage is a merely a sign that there has been a memory pressure situation in the past and the kernel paged out some idle pages or processes to make room for actively running applications, or perhaps for buffering and caching.
+Since all modern operating systems use demand paging the swapped out pages are not proactively swapped back into the main memory until there is a real need for them so swap may remain long in use after a memory pressure situation.

 See the following articles for more discussion on swap: